United States Army Combined Arms Command: Overview

 Fort Leavenworth, Kansas is the oldest continuously operating Regular Army installation west of the Mississippi River.
-This historic post, noted for its campus setting, open green spaces and hometown character, is the home of the US Army's Combined Arms Command (CAC).
-CAC, as a major subordinate headquarters of the US Army Training and Doctrine Command, has often been referred to as the "Intellectual Center of the Army".
+This historic post, noted for its campus setting, open green spaces and hometown character, is the home of the U.S. Army's Combined Arms Command (CAC).
+CAC, as a major subordinate headquarters of the U.S. Army Training and Doctrine Command, has often been referred to as the "Intellectual Center of the Army".
 It is, in many regards, "home base" for the majority of field grade officers across the Army.

 Since 1882, CAC and its predecessor organizations have been engaged in the primary mission of preparing the Army and its leaders for war.
 At present, this mission is divided between preparing the Army for the Global War on Terrorism and transforming it to meet future threats.

 In order to accomplish these critical missions, CAC provides Army-wide leadership and supervision for leader development and professional military and civilian education; institutional and collective training; functional training; training support; battle command; doctrine; lessons learned; and other specified areas that the TRADOC Commander designates.
 All of these are focused toward making CAC a catalyst for change and to support the development of a relevant and ready ground force to support joint, interagency and multinational operations anywhere in the world.